-Minimise waste heat in existing heat systems
+Minimise waste heat

 Before implementing waste heat recovery technologies, it is necessary to identify heat losses common to heating equipment and to then optimise the operation of this equipment.
 This includes reducing heat loss due to flue/exhaust gas releases, air infiltration, wall conduction and radiation in existing furnaces, ovens, and boilers.
 Ensuring adequate insulation of system pipework and storages is also advisable.

-Optimise the operation of existing waste heat recovery systems
+Optimise existing waste heat recovery systems

 Energy savings can be achieved by ensuring good maintenance and monitoring of the performance of heat recovery technologies and systems.